hetsko/raspios-anvil/howto_remote_install.md

 # Remote OS Upgrade

 ## Create the images
-We will require 3 images in total, all prepared using the `raspios_ota` script.
+We will require 3 images in total, all prepared using the `raspios_anvil` script.
 - the main (customized) image that will be installed on the SD card
 - a copy of the boot partition configured for NFS root file system
 - a copy of the root file system partition to be served by NFS